-The overall goal of this long-term trends assessment is to detect meaningful change in the concentrations of contaminants and their biological effects in large watersheds at time scales appropriate to management decision making.
+The overall goal of this long-term trends assessment is to detect meaningful changes in the concentrations of contaminants and their biological effects in large watersheds at time scales appropriate to management decisions.
 Sediment toxicity and a suite of pesticides, trace metals, and industrial compounds have been analyzed from 100 sites annually since 2008.

 SPoT Reports and Fact Sheets

-The toxicity categories in these reports, non-toxic, some toxicity, moderate toxicity, and high toxicity are assigned to SPoT sites using the attached flow chart.
+The toxicity categories in these reports ("non-toxic," "some toxicity," "moderate toxicity," and "high toxicity") are assigned to SPoT sites using this flow chart.

-- New!
-Spatial and Temporal Trends in Toxicity and Chemical Contamination Relative to Land Use in California Watersheds: Fourth Report - Seven-Year Trends 2008-2014
+- Spatial and Temporal Trends in Toxicity and Chemical Contamination Relative to Land Use in California Watersheds: Seven-Year Trends 2008-2014 (Accessible Version)

-The report covers five-years trends of toxicity and contaminants concentration in major watesheds of California and assesses impact of land uses to water quality for the same period.
+This report covers five-years trends of toxicity and contaminants in major watersheds of California and assesses impact of land uses to water quality for the same period.
 The report also covers Regional trends.

-- Initial Trends in Chemical Contamination, Toxicity and Land Use in California Watersheds - Field Years 2009-2010
+- Initial Trends in Chemical Contamination, Toxicity and Land Use in California Watersheds: Field Years 2009-2010 (Accessible Version, with appendices)

-- Statewide Perspective on Chemicals of Concern and Connections between Stream Water Quality and Land Use - Field Year 2008
+- Statewide Perspective on Chemicals of Concern and Connections between Stream Water Quality and Land Use: Field Year 2008 (Accessible Version, with appendices)

-This report covers the first annual survey and identifies chemicals of concern and the watershed land uses associated with their presence in California streams.
-The data collected can be used in a space-for-time-swap approach to estimate the effect that further land use change (such as increasing urbanization) would have on stream water quality in California.
+This report covers the first annual SPoT survey and identifies toxic effects and chemicals of concern and the watershed land uses associated with them in California streams.

-- SWAMP Statewide Stream Contaminant Trend Monitoring at Integrator Sites - July 2008
+- SWAMP Statewide Stream Contaminant Trend Monitoring at Integrator Sites: July 2008 (Accessible Version)

-The purpose of this memo is to provide guidance for data users as SPoT and other SWAMP monitoring programs continue to generate low temperature test results.
-The initial focus is on data generated for tests with H. azteca, but the principles apply to tests with other standard test organisms.
+The purpose of this memo is to provide guidance for data users as SPoT and other SWAMP monitoring programs continue to utilize low temperature test methods.
+The initial focus is on data generated for tests with H. azteca, but the principles apply to tests with other standard test organisms as well.

-- Updated recommendations for monitoring current-use pesticide toxicity in water and sediment in the Surface Water Ambient Monitoring Program: Technical Memo September 2015
+- Updated recommendations for monitoring current-use pesticide toxicity in water and sediment in the Surface Water Ambient Monitoring Program: September 2015 (Accessible Version)

 This technical memo explains SWAMP's recommendations for choosing appropriate species and tests to monitor for current-use pesticides in urban and agricultural settings.